open-orchestra/open-orchestra-docs/en/developer_guide/install.rst

 Load the fixtures
 -----------------

-Open Orchestra needs some fixtures to work.
+Open Orchestra needs some fixtures to work (an admin user, a website, ...).

 .. code-block:: bash